GoogleCloudPlatform/bank-of-anthos/README.md

 ![](/docs/transactions.png)

-## Variant: LedgerMonolith Service
+## Variant: Ledger Monolith Service

 The default app deployment uses a microservices architecture on Kubernetes.
-The LedgerMonolith variant deploys part of the app as a monolith service on a separate VM hosted by [Google Compute Engine](https://cloud.google.com/compute).
+The Ledger Monolith variant deploys part of the app as a monolith service on a separate VM hosted by [Google Compute Engine](https://cloud.google.com/compute).

-Read more about the LedgerMonolith service under its subdirectory: [src/ledgermonolith](src/ledgermonolith/README.md).
+Read more about the Ledger Monolith service under its subdirectory: [src/ledgermonolith](src/ledgermonolith/README.md)

 ### Quick Start

+Deploy the Ledger Monolith to a VM and update the banking app to use it to track the bank ledger.

 ```
 make monolith